1. Timelines

 Yet, a far greater horror loomed beyond the veil of existence.

-The War Beyond the Stars
+A Struggle Beyond the Stars

 These eldritch entities, born from the dreaming madness of the Watcher in the Abyss, sought to consume creation itself.
 Their war with the divine spilled across the celestial tapestry of the stars, requiring direct intervention from Helios and Deimos to prevent the annihilation of reality.

-Though the gods of light and death succeeded in driving the Revenant Titans back into the void, their victory came at a terrible cost.
+Though the gods of life and death succeeded in driving the Revenant Titans back into the void, their victory came at a terrible cost.
 Many of Helios’ Host of Helion were lost in battle, and Deimos, weary from war, withdrew to the Plane of Oblivion to watch over the souls of the dead.

 The First Continuum Crisis